Want the short answer? Read our FAQ on "How often to change the air filter".

-Sometimes we’re asked what is the most important thing that Albany area homeowner's can do to protect their air conditioning and heating system between their seasonal PLUS Maintenance Tune-ups?
+Sometimes we’re asked what is the most important thing that Albany area homeowner's can do to protect their air conditioning and heating system between their seasonal tune-ups?
 That’s an easy one; remember to change the heating and air conditioning air filter.
 Replacing furnace and return air filters is crucial to the effectiveness of your HVAC system, as well as your home's air quality.
 Research suggests that indoor air pollution is among the top five environmental health risks?
 We know it's the last thing on your mind, but this is really important stuff.
 Changing the air filters is not a tough thing to do for most Albany homeowners, but there are often two hurdles to actually getting it done:

 - Determining just how often to swap out your furnace or air conditioner filter.